kimdoanh89/doanhluong.me/about.md

 author_profile: true
 ---

 I am Doanh Kim Luong.
-I am a post-doctoral reseacher at the University of Bradford, United Kingdom.
+I am a post-doctoral researcher at the University of Bradford, United Kingdom.
 My current interests include network automation and machine learning.
 I have a passion for working with Network Automation tools such as Ansible, Nornir, Netbox, NETCONF, REST APIs, etc.